ICC investigates alleged crimes in Palestinian territories

 “All eyes will also be on the next prosecutor Karim Khan to pick up the baton and expeditiously move forward while demonstrating firm independence in seeking to hold even the most powerful to account,” Jarrah added.
 “ICC member countries should stand ready to fiercely protect the court’s work from any political pressure.”

-Associated Press Writer Josef Federman in Jerusalem contributed.
+Associated Press Writer Josef Federman in Jerusalem and Fares Akram in Gaza City, Gaza Strip, contributed.